How to Engage Millennials in the Workplace: Proven Strategies for Motivating Millennials

 Surveys show that a third of new hires quit their jobs within six months of starting.
 That’s why you should go out of your way to recognize those employees who stick around for the long haul.
 This signals to other employees that you value their contributions to the company and can help encourage your millennials to stay with you for longer.

 Updating one's skills is not just the order but the need of the day.
 The reason is changing quite often and throwing multiple challenges to millennial employees.
-If they don’t update their skills, they will become obsolete and remain unwanted in the companies.
-To make them not become obsolete, provide them with enough learning opportunities.
+If they don’t update their skills, they will become obsolete and remain unwanted by companies.
+To prevent them from becoming obsolete, provide them with enough learning opportunities.

 There is a paradigm shift in how people learn skills these days.
-With the availability of new-age training platforms such as Udemy and Coursera, anything can be learned at any time and place.
+With new-age training platforms such as Udemy and Coursera, anything can be discovered anywhere.